-Steps to make your city greener
+Easy steps to help you make your city greener

-#1 Set up a community garden
+#1 Set up an allotment or a community garden

 Creating a community garden not only gives the community a place to congregate and become more educated about where their food comes from, but it also gives insects a source of food!